neohed/super-swew/readme.md

 ## Description

-This uses a radix tree data structure to perform a lot of string startswith or endsWith comparisons.
+This uses a tree data structure to perform a lot of string startswith or endsWith comparisons efficiently.

-There is some overhead to creating the radix tree.
-If you're performing upward of 10,000 comparisons this beats the native methods.
+There is some overhead to creating the tree so it is not suitable when performing a small number of comparisons.
+For matching a small number of strings stick with native methods.
+But, if you're performing upward of 10,000 comparisons this beats the native methods.

 ## Scripts